90%

 Deliverables listed below are tagged with the corresponding sponsor level to which they apply.
 Please review your executed sponsorship agreement for details on quantities and sizes. 🥉 Bronze 🥈 Silver 🥇 Gold 💎 Platinum 🏛️ Legacy

-Exhibitor Service Kit
+Sponsor Service Kit

 Company Logos🥉🥈🥇💎🏛️